An Exploration of Baroque Art, Architecture & Sculpture

 Who Was Georges de La Tour?

 One excellent French artist derived from Caravaggio’s teachings was Georges de La Tour of Loraine.
 In the early works of La Tour, there was an emphasis on naturalistic surface effects and the influence of Terbrugghen.
 His paintings are predominately night scenes with the illumination of candles or torchlight.
 For him, the light was just an element of pictorial pattern and stylization, which serves to animate the form.
-A few best of his works are St. Irene Curing St. Sebastian, Woman with a Flea and Magdalene with two flames.
+A few best of his works are St. Irene Curing St. Sebastian, Woman with a Flea, and Magdalene with Two Flames.

 St Sebastien Attended by St Irene Georges de La Tour Baroque painting